FirebaseExtended/emberfire/.github/CONTRIBUTING.md

 If our docs and examples don't help, you can reach us through one of the following channels:

 - Ask a question with the #firebase and #emberfire tags on Stack Overflow: https://stackoverflow.com/questions/ask?tags=emberfire,firebase
-- Start a new thread on the Firebase Ember Google Group: https://groups.google.com/forum/#!forum/firebase-ember
+- Start a new thread on the Firebase Google Group: https://groups.google.com/forum/#!forum/firebase-talk
 - Join the Firebase Slack community: https://firebase-community.slack.com

 **Please avoid double posting across multiple channels!**